 In a medium baking dish, combine the salsa, olives and tempeh.
 Spoon the cornmeal over the mixture and top with tomatoes, scallions and parsley, if using.

 Bake uncovered for 20 – 25 minutes, until the mixture is bubbly and hot.
-Serve hot.

-Other great recipes for Pi Day include:
+Other recipes for Pi Day include: